 Capability Level Capability Description Capabilities Attribute 5.
-Optimized Policies and processes are continuously reviewed and improved within a highly automated control environment Processes and controls are continuously reviewed and improved.
-Preventive and detective controls are highly automated to reduce human error and cost of operation.
+Optimized Policies and processes are continuously reviewed and improved within a highly automated control environment.
+Processes and controls are continuously reviewed and improved Preventive and detective controls are highly automated to reduce human error and cost of operation.
 Comprehensive, defined performance metrics exist, with extensive automated performance monitoring.
 Extensive use of best practices, benchmarking, and/or self-assessment to continuously improve process.
 4. Managed Policies and processes are documented, standardized, regularly updated and controls increasingly use automation.
 Procedures and controls are well documented and kept current.
 Preventive and detective controls are employed, with greater use of automation to reduce human error.
 Many metrics are used with a blend of automated and manual performance monitoring.
 Best practices and/or benchmarking are used to improve process 3.
-Defined Policies and processes are documented, standardized and updated, e.g., annually with heavy reliance on manual processes.
+Defined Policies and processes are established and are reviewed and updated as needed (e.g., annually) to reflect changing business needs; preventive and detective controls are employed but are primarily reliant on manual activities; performance monitoring is performed using a mix of manual and automated processes.
 Procedures are well documented, but not kept current to reflect changing business needs.
 Preventive and detective controls are employed, still reliant on manual activities.
 Some metrics are used, but performance monitoring is still manual and/or infrequent.
 Generally occurs during periodic (e.g., annual) policy and procedure renewal.
-2. Repeatable Some standard processes are defined and success depends largely on "tribal knowledge" and detective controls.
+2. Repeatable Some standard processes are defined, and success depends largely on "tribal knowledge" and detective controls.
 Some standard procedures exist, relies on "tribal knowledge."
 Mostly detective are in place, minimal preventive controls, and highly manual.
 Few performance metrics exist, thus performance monitoring is inconsistent or informal.
 Most likely in reaction to audits or service disruptions.
 1. Initial Few processes are defined and success depends on individual effort and heroics.
 No formal procedures exist.
 Controls are non-existent or primarily in reaction to a "surprise."
 There are no metrics or performance monitoring.